 The joint arrangements are classified into joint operations and joint businesses, depending on the contractual rights and obligations of each investor.
 In joint operations, the parties making the joint control of the agreement are entitled to the net assets and obligations, with respect to the assets related to the agreement.
-In joint businesses, the parties in control of the agreement are entitled to the net assets of the agreement are entitled to the net assets of the agreement (See note 13)
+In joint businesses, the parties in control of the agreement are entitled to the net assets of the agreement (See note 13)